Last reviewed February 2017

 Analysis of Stadium Alternatives, Twin Cities Metropolitan Area.
 St. Paul: Real Estate Research Corporation, 1974.
 (GV415 .R42)

-(Articles are in reverse chronological order.)
+(articles in reverse chronological order.)

 Olson, Rochelle.
 "Mondale, Kelm-Helgen Leave U.S. Bank Stadium Panel in Wake of Luxury Suite Flap: GOP Legislators say Questions about Oversight Remain."
 Star Tribune, February 17, 2017.